SUI-Components/sui/packages/sui-studio/README.md

 ```

 ## CLI testing integration
-SUIStudio provides tools for running your entire component test of your project on a karma browser
+SUIStudio provides tools for running your entire component tests of your project on a karma browser

 Add this scripts on your own components project
 ```